-Educated in Lima and later at the School of the Art Institute of Chicago as a Fulbright scholar, Burga returned to live and work in Peru and was part of the group Arte Nuevo, which was instrumental in introducing Op Art, Pop Art, and Happenings to the Peruvian avant-garde scene, while also questioning art-world hierarchies.
-Miguel A. López, chief curator at the contemporary art institution TEOR/éTica in San José, writes in his SculptureCenter catalogue essay on Burga that during the leftist dictatorship of Juan Velasco Alvarado (1968–75), Arte Nuevo found itself out of favor for not privileging indigenous art.
-This Peruvian avant-garde therefore existed in a political no-man’s land, out of favor with both the right and the left.
+Educated in Lima and later at the School of the Art Institute of Chicago as a Fulbright scholar, Burga returned to live and work in Peru.
+Before her time in Chicago, she was part of the group Arte Nuevo, which was instrumental in introducing Op Art, Pop Art, and Happenings to the Peruvian avant-garde scene, while also questioning art-world hierarchies.
+Miguel A. López, chief curator at the contemporary art institution This Peruvian avant-garde therefore existed in a political no-man’s land, out of favor with both the right and the left. in San José, writes in his SculptureCenter catalogue essay on Burga that during the leftist dictatorship of (1968–75), some former Arte Nuevo artists, like Burga, found themselves out of favor “under a nationalist military regime that privileged representations of indigenous aesthetics as a form of social vindication.”

 It’s often hard to grasp the amounts of sincerity and irony in Burga’s work.
 For example, the 2012 Mano mal dibujada series is based on traced drawings of her own hand and painted nails, mini self-portraits that wink at the notion of “the artist’s hand.”
 The sculptural versions, standing over one foot high and tipped with bright red nails, have a Pop Art feeling; the nails evoke the consumerist impersonality of Oldenberg’s bright red lipstick tube.
 But the red flourishes seem more positive than Oldenberg’s; perhaps they are an I’m-here-take-notice feminist statement.
 Or maybe they suggest serialization and a confining, consumerist femininity.
-In the context of the United States, it would be safe to assume the latter, but in Peru a critique of capitalism and consumerism is more complicated, as factions of the Peruvian left were just as bloody as the right — demonstrated by both the military dictatorship of Alvarado and a brutal Communist insurgent group, the Shining Path, that controlled and terrorized large swaths of Peru throughout the 1980s and early 1990s.
-So a critique of American-born capitalism — the values satirized by American Pop Art — is not as easily read as cynical in a Peruvian context.
+In the context of the United States, it would be safe to assume the latter, but in Peru a critique of capitalism and consumerism is more complicated, as a brutal Communist insurgent group, the Shining Path, controlled and terrorized large swaths of Peru throughout the 1980s and early 1990s.
+So a critique of American-born capitalism — the values satirized by American Pop Art and seen in the United States as both an offshoot of, and a distraction from, a military-industrial complex — is not as easily read as negative in a Peruvian context.

 Burga’s work also engages with the deliberate vagaries of conceptual art.
 As she explains in a 2014 interview with López in Manifesta Journal: “I wasn’t a person to look for one story or one single course of work to follow as a reference, more relevant to me are ideas at a given moment.
 Like what for example the Surrealists propose: drop a sentence haphazardly and let that sentence take you to produce a work.”
 Prismas, a series of movable, sculptural shapes, is an example of this creation by chance.
 The Prismas are accompanied by a series of drawings by Burga that show small images of the works’ sides; these one-dimensional markers of three-dimensional objects categorize, catalogue, and hint at possible shape arrangements.
 And yet, these shapes also evoke both naïve art and the movable pieces of Brazilian Constructivist Lygia Clark; they possess the simple, brightly colored appeal of children’s blocks — a concrete appeal that is strikingly material.